osen/openhl/README.txt

 Once this has finished the game can then be run via:

-  $ prefix/bin/hl
+  $ export/bin/hl

-That "prefix" folder can be renamed or moved to any location you like.
+That "export" folder can be renamed or moved to any location you like.
 Effort has been made to ensure that there are no hard-coded paths.
 This should ease packaging.